kmcculloch/block_example_phpspec/README.md

 To use PHPSpec in Drupal 7 you need to introduce namespaces into your code.
 For a simple module like this, I recommend the xautoload module.
-All you need to do is add xautoload to your mymodule.info file and the module will load all of the code in your module's src/ directory into the Drupal\mymodule namespace automatically.
+All you need to do is add xautoload as a dependency in your mymodule.info file and it will load all of the code in your module's src/ directory into the Drupal\mymodule namespace automatically.

 Since PHPSpec runs on the command line, it uses Composer autoloading.
 Check out the "autoload-dev" directive in `composer.json` to see the autoload mapping